aten2001/assignment4/readme.txt

-Using OpenAI Gym to work on this assignment.
+Using BURLAP to implement 2 MDPs for the assignment 4.